seblhaire/tagsinput/README.md

     * `tagclasselement`: name of field in autocompleter results line that can be used to set a special tag class that is not the class by default.
 Default: `tagclass`.
    * `'field'`: name of field in result line containing data identifier or key.
 Default: `'id'.` See [seblhaire/autocompleter](https://github.com/seblhaire/autocompleter).
     * `'checkunicity'`: specify if value in tag list must be unique.
 If true, if same tag is selected twice, the second one is ignored and is not added to list.
 Default: `true`.
+    * `hiddeninput`: automatically insert hidden input.
+This input will contain  Tagsinput comma-separated results.
+Hidden input is named by Tagsinput object id followed by "-result".

 To summarize in your controller insert:
 ```